 The reality is that the for the bigger races, the discrepancy between value of the Tote and traditional bookmakers will be fairly slim, as the amount of money that comes in is larger and thus decreases variance.
 For lower profile races this variance increases significantly and is often where many people favour betting with the Tote over your standard bookmaker.

-The End of the Tote?
+The Rejuvenation of the Tote

 The Tote was subject to one of the highest profile takeovers in the history of betting in 2011, when Betfred won the rights to acquire the brand.
 As part of the deal the company were given a 7-year license to operate exclusively as a pool betting platform from within all of the racecourses in the UK.

-Another nail in the coffin has come from Betfred’s recent announcement that they will be upping the deductions for win bets to 19.25% and place bets to 20%.
+In 2017 Betfred announced that they would be upping the deductions for win bets to 19.25% and place bets to 20%.
 A 2.75% and 2% rise, respectively.
-What’s angered punters is that this is the second rise in 5 years, jumping 13.5% in 2012.
+This was the second rise in five years, jumping 13.5% in 2012.

 Could Pari-Mutuel Betting Save the UK Racing Scene?

-The deal for Betfred to take over the Tote and then invest huge amounts of money into horse racing hasn’t really gone to plan.
-We’d guess Betfred would be the first to admit that, but something needs to be done.
+The deal for Betfred to take over the Tote and then invest huge amounts of money into horse racing didn’t really go to plan.
+We’d guess Betfred would be the first to admit that, but the interest in pool betting services when their exclusivity deal expired indicated that the Tote, and pari-mutuel betting in general, could still play a key role in the resurgence of British racing.

 - In Britain, the average turnover per race is £1.9million, ranked 3rd highest in the world.